-- Scottish Government Early Learning and Childcare Legislation to increase the funded entitlement from 600 to 1140 hours per year from August 2020;

-- National housing policy;
+- National housing policy

-- School regeneration;
+- School regeneration

-- Scottish housing standards; and
+- Scottish housing standards

 - Energy efficiency standards.

 Economic

 Both the UK and the wider global economy have an impact on both the Council's ability to undertake capital borrowing and effectively manage its asset disposal strategy.